Research / Fair Value

 No. Import parity is a fair-value reference.
 Traders still need contract liquidity, event timing, position sizing, and their own risk controls before acting.

-Turn the visual parity guide into a live spread check
+Turn the visual parity guide into a spread check

-If you are comparing local market gold price vs import parity or checking local market gold basis fair value, open the live tracker to see parity inputs, basis history, and current freshness together.
+If you are comparing MCX gold price vs import parity or checking MCX gold basis fair value, open the tracker to see parity inputs, basis history, and current freshness together.

 Open the Fair Value Tracker